algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 |<span style="color:red">O</span>|35|False|
 |<span style="color:lime">T</span>|<span style="color:lime">28</span>|True|

+To enhance the algorithm we will use `std::priority_queue` to store the vertices and their distances from the source node. #TODO

 ### Pseudocode

 #### Node Structure

 The nodes will be created as a structure with the following attributes:

 - **landmark1:** The starting node.
 - **landmark2:** The ending node.
 - **weight:** The time taken to travel between the nodes.